amirbawab/AVR-cheat-sheet/examples/basic/LED/README.md

 * 1x Resistor 330 ohm for the LED
 * 1x Resistor 10K for the ATmega328p
 * 1x AVR microcontroller

-*Note: This example assumes that the fuse bits are configured to use the internal oscillator.
-Refer to the cheat sheet for further details.*
+* 1x AVR programmer

-*Note: The wires between the microcontrollers and the programmer are not shown in this circuit but they can optionally remain in the circuit even after programming the chip.
-Refer to the cheat sheet for further details about the wiring.*
+*Note: This example assumes that the fuse bits are configured to use the internal RC.
+Refer to the cheat sheet or the clock source example for further details.*

 <img src="../../../images/circuit-led-1.jpg">